Rakesh9100/CalcDiverse/Calculators/Abundant-Number-Calculator/README.md

 ## Description :-

-This is a simple web application that allows users to check if a given number is a abundant number.
+This is a simple web application that allows users to check if a given number is an abundant number.
-A abundant number is a positive integer that is greater to the sum of its proper divisors, excluding itself.
+An abundant number is a positive integer greater than the sum of its proper divisors, excluding itself.

-For example, the number 12 is a abundant number because its proper divisors are 1, 2, and 3,4,6 and 1+2+3+4+6=16, which is greater to the number itself.
+For example, the number 12 is abundant because its proper divisors are 1, 2, and 3,4,6, and 1+2+3+4+6=16, which is greater to the number itself.

 ## Tech Stacks :-